PawelBoe/corona-integration/README.md

 ## Creating the database
 If you follow these steps you will find a `data.sqlite` file in the `/data` folder which will contain all the integrated datasets in its tables.
 Once the original data sources change you can re-run the download and create commands to update the database.
+Some data sources are directly present in the ´/sources´ folder because an automated download is more cumbersome for me than to manually pull these sets into this repository.

 ### Downloading the datasets
 `python corona_database.py --download;`